JeffDeCola/my-go-examples/input-output/io-reader/io-reader/README.md

-# io-reader
+# IO.READER EXAMPLE

 _Read data (a stream of bytes) from a string, buffer, file, stdin and a pipe to a buffer using the standard `io` package._

-Other examples using,
+Other Examples

 * IO.READER
   * [io-reader](https://github.com/JeffDeCola/my-go-examples/tree/master/input-output/io-reader/io-reader)